Palash90/site-assets/blogs/build-your-own-nn/README.md

 The 'Brand Total' is a column wise (later represented as Axis 0 sum) reduction and the 'Monthly Total' is a row wise (later represented as Axis 1 sum) reduction.

 If we sum across row first and then do another sum of the resultant vector, it will result in the grand sum (the bottom right corner '17200').
-This sums up every element in the whole matrix.
+This sums up every element in the whole matrix into a single scalar value.

 $$
 \begin{array}{c|ccc|c}